-Note: This requirement does not apply to Captive Insurers and Professional (Specialist) Reinsurers.

-- (b) Valuation Bases for Assets and Liabilities: Assets and liabilities must be valued for both General and Long Term Business.
+- Note: This requirement does not apply to Captive Insurers and Professional (Specialist) Reinsurers. - (aa) Maintenance of separate accounts for different classes of long term business: An insurer must maintain an account for each class of its long term business and assets representing a fund maintained by the insurer in respect of its long term business must be applicable only for the purposes of that part of business to which the fund relates. - (b) Valuation Bases for Assets and Liabilities: Assets and liabilities must be valued for both General and Long Term Business.
 The way each is calculated is obviously of the greatest importance to the perceived financial position of the insurer concerned. - (i) General Business: Specific regulation governs the valuation of assets and liabilities.
-However, it does not apply to a Captive Insurer. - (ii) Long Term Business: Again, specific regulation governs the valuation of liabilities, especially concerning such matters as projected interest earnings and expected yield from investments. - (c) Reporting Requirements: The following reporting requirements apply: - (i) Every insurer: Has to submit annually to the IA its financial statements prepared in accordance with the requirements of the ICO.

-(ii) General Business: These insurers, in addition to the requirement mentioned in (i) above, have to submit annually to the IA an audited General Business Return and audited Statement of Assets and Liabilities relating to its Hong Kong business.
+However, it does not apply to a Captive Insurer. - (ii) Long Term Business: Again, specific regulation governs the valuation of liabilities, especially concerning such matters as projected interest earnings and expected yield from investments. - (c) Reporting Requirements: The following reporting requirements apply: - (i) Every insurer: Has to submit annually to the IA its financial statements prepared in accordance with the requirements of the Insurance Ordinance. - (ii) General Business: These insurers, in addition to the requirement mentioned in (i) above, have to submit annually to the IA an audited General Business Return and audited Statement of Assets and Liabilities relating to its Hong Kong business.
 However, Captive Insurers and Professional (Specialist) Reinsurers are not required to submit audited Statements of Assets and Liabilities to the IA.

-The 'Guidance Note on Actuarial Review of Insurance Liabilities in respect of Employees' Compensation and Motor Insurance Businesses' issued by the IA requires that insurers (including reinsurers) which carry on employees' compensation business and/or motor insurance business should annually commission an actuarial review of their reserves set aside for future claims payments in respect of such statutory line(s) of business.
+The 'Guideline on Actuarial Review of Insurance Liabilities in respect of Employees' Compensation and Motor Insurance Businesses' issued by the IA requires that insurers (including reinsurers) which carry on employees' compensation business and/or motor insurance business should annually commission an actuarial review of their reserves set aside for future claims payments in respect of such statutory line(s) of business.
 The review should be conducted according to specified criteria.
 An actuarial report should be prepared and certified by the actuary, and submitted to the IA for review within a prescribed period.
-It should be noted that this Guidance Note applies to professional reinsurers as well as to direct insurers.
+It should be noted that this Guideline applies to professional reinsurers as well as to direct insurers.

 - (iii) Long Term Business: In addition to meeting the requirement mentioned in (i) above periodically normally every 12 months Long Term insurers have to commission an actuarial investigation into its financial condition in respect of its long term business.
-An abstract of the actuarial investigation report together with a certificate made by the appointed actuary have to be submitted to the IA within a prescribed period. - Note: 1 With the enactment of the Electronic Transactions Ordinance, insurers may submit these documents by electronic means. - Some people might find it difficult to distinguish between reserves and solvency margin.
+An abstract of the actuarial investigation report together with a certificate made by the appointed actuary have to be submitted to the IA within a prescribed period. - Note: 1 With the enactment of the Electronic Transactions Ordinance, insurers may submit these documents by electronic means.

+2 Some people might find it difficult to distinguish between reserves and solvency margin.
 In simple terms, the solvency margin of an insurer represents the surplus of its assets over its liabilities.
 On the other hand, claims reserves represent projected or estimated future insurance liabilities.
 If an insurer's claims reserves have been set up on the basis of a less than prudent projection or estimation, other things being equal, its net asset value must be an overstated figure.

-(d) Transparency: As an enhancement to market transparency, with effect from June 2000, the ICO allows the IA to disclose financial and statistical information of individual insurers and Lloyd's when it is considered in the interests of policyholders or the public to do so.

-Note: The ICO, however, specifically prohibits the IA from disclosing any information relating to the affairs of individual insurers, except under specified court proceedings.
+- (d) Transparency: As an enhancement to market transparency, with effect from June 2000, the Insurance Ordinance allows the IA to disclose financial and statistical information of individual insurers and Lloyd's when it is considered in the interests of policyholders or the public to do so. - Note: The Insurance Ordinance, however, specifically prohibits the IA from disclosing any information relating to the affairs of individual insurers, except under specified court proceedings.